mrw2204/scFactor-Ontology/docs/vignette.md

 ### Factor loadings

 `factor_loadings` should be a DataFrame with genes as rows and factors as columns.
+Factors can be bi-directional (e.g. MOFA) or uni-directional (e.g. scHPF).
+Enrichment-based meta-annotation of these factors will be calculated based on user-chosen modalities (e.g. PySCENIC regulons, LIANA ligand-receptor scores, Hallmark/gene sets, etc.).
+Modalities can be arbitrary lists/vectors of genes representing any source of prior knowledge.
+The package automatically uses preranked GSEA for enrichment of gene sets, and a permutation-based dot product algorithm for enrichment of vectors in factors.
+Empirical p-values are also returned.

 ```python
 factor_loadings.shape